rina-333/Tourism-academy/api_doc.md

-  "title": "<title of events to get insert into>" "image_url": "<image url of events to get insert into>" "description": "<description of events to get insert into>" "category": "<category of events to get insert into>" "date": "<date of events to get insert into>"
+  "title": "<title of events to get insert into>" "image_url": "<image url of events to get insert into>" "description": "<description of events to get insert into>" "date": "<date of events to get insert into>"
 }
 ```